-In general, Plan benefits are provided by the money (contributions) employers participating in the Plan must contribute on behalf of eligible employees under the terms of the Collective Bargaining Agreements (CBAs) negotiated by your union.
-Plan benefits are also funded by amounts you may be required to pay for your share of your and your dependent's coverage.
+In general, Plan benefits are provided by the money (contributions) employers participating in the Plan must contribute on behalf of eligible employees under the terms of the agreements negotiated by your union.

 What benefits are provided through insurance companies?

 This Plan provides the following benefits on a self-funded basis; however the Plan may contract with other organizations to help administer certain benefits.
 Self-funded means that none of these benefits are funded through insurance contracts.
 Benefits and associated administrative expenses are paid directly from UNITE HERE HEALTH.